YOU ARE HERE PART I ... Why Post-millennialism Cannot Possibly Be True

 In other words, Jesus remembered to warn us about a "tribulation" in which Christians will be hated, betrayed and killed, and that this tribulation will be followed by the "Great Tribulation", but completely forgot to mention the supposed thousand year period of peace and prosperity.

-[See an in-depth comparison of the Olivet Discourse in Matthew 24 with the Seals of Revelation 6 HERE
+[See a detailed comparison of the Olivet Discourse in Matthew 24 with the Seals of Revelation 6 HERE

 Besides which, I have no idea what Post-millennialists make of Jesus' rhetorical question... "when the Son of Man comes, will He find faith on the earth?".
 Quite obviously Christ did not expect to return to a world which had even partially converted.